jerbdev/wigglegames-testing/README.md

 Welcome to the testing repository for **Wiggle Games**.
 This repository contains the essential components for the development and testing of Games developed for WiggleGames.com.
 Here, you’ll find code, test scripts, and documentation to help you get started.
 It's not that hard, really.

 You'll need Python installed because well the games are written in Python.
-If we want to run them on a website then they need to be written in Javascript, which is not as simple to learn as Python.
+If we want to run them on a website then they need to be written in Javascript, which is less easy on the brain than Python.

 Look up how to install it I'm not going through it here.